ttkorhonen/myDocument/docs/mrfioc2/event-system-intro.md

 (event-processing)=
 ### Timing Events

-As mentioned above, the first byte in the event stream is always reserved for transmitting an event code.
-Thus, events are transmitted at the event clock rate.

 Event codes can be understood as instructions to indicate that something has to happen and a corresponding action needs to be taken.
 The actions can be defined by the user.